lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 - PolyBase supports a maximum column size of `varchar(8000)`, `nvarchar(4000)`, or `varbinary(8000)`.
 If you have data that exceeds these limits, one option is to break the data up into chunks when you export it, and then reassemble the chunks after import.

 - PolyBase uses a fixed row terminator of \n or newline.
+This can cause problems if newline characters appear in the source data.

 - Your source data schema might contain data types that are not supported in SQL Data Warehouse.